-And if you’re somebody who prefers not to have the whole brevity of life picture weighing on your mind, here are seven good reasons why time management is so important on a more practical, day-to-day basis.
+And if you’re somebody who prefers not to have the whole brevity of life picture weighing on your mind, here are eight good reasons why time management is so important on a more practical, day-to-day basis.

 1. Helps you to prioritize

 There’s an old saying that I am certain you will know, which is “if a job is worth doing, it’s worth doing well.”
 I am not sure who said it, but I’m sure if you Google it, you’ll probably find claims that it was Mark Twain or Aristotle. 😉